 A. Data you give us

 1. Contacting us

 You can contact us through a variety of channels, including phone, email, contact form, chat, social media, webinar registration, and “gated content” registration.
-We collect your contact details and information from the enquiry.
+We collect your contact details and information from the inquiry.
 This may be stored in our CRM (customer relationship management) system.
 This data is stored for internal use only.

 1.1 Purpose of the processing

 We store personal data in order to be able to respond to your inquiry or contact.
-Furthermore, this storage enables us to carry out the contract or pre-contractual measures in case of questions in an existing contractual relationship.
+Furthermore, this storage enables us to carry out the contract or pre-contractual measures in case of questions on an existing contractual relationship.
 In addition, Yokoy may conduct analyses about possible future contractual relationships, e.g. the size of the company, where the company is present and through which channels you have heard about Yokoy.

 1.2 Legal basis

 The basis for the data processing is Art.
 6 I b GDPR, which allows us to process data for the performance of a contract or pre-contractual measures.
 The analysis purposes are based on the legal basis of legitimate interests according to Art.
 6 para.
 1 lit. f GDPR to find out whether you fit into our customer portfolio in terms of size and geographical presence.
 The data processing is carried out in accordance with the data protection principles according to Art.
 6 FADP.
 We use the Hubspot and Salesforce software to enable this service.
 You can find a link to the data protection principles here https://legal.hubspot.com/privacy-policy or here https://www.salesforce.com/company/privacy/full_privacy/ respectively.